 Performing due diligence is one of the many important steps when buying a business.
 It’s too simple to say it’s the most important step as there are many equally important steps and the proper approach and attention should be given to it.
 To make sure it’s done properly, use the right professional(s) to make sure it is done successfully.

 Andrew specializes in private equity transactions and is a needed resource during the purchase of your new company.
 He will help minimize your exposure during the sales process and give you the benefit of his many years of negotiating business deals in the Capital City of California.

-There are many steps to successfully buy a business with completing due diligence just one of those steps.
-Click this link if you would like a one page summary of the Many Steps to Buy a Business.
+There are many steps to successfully buying a business with completing due diligence is just one of those steps.
+Click this link if you would like a one-page summary of the Many Steps to Buy a Business.

-For more immediate help with buying a business you are welcome to send an email to Andrew Rogerson or give me a call on 916 570-2674.
+For more immediate help with buying a business, you are welcome to send an email to Andrew Rogerson or give me a call toll-free number (844) 414-9700